top of page

 DSC_0039.JPG

-The effect of Aspergillus oryzae on ryegrass degradation rate and production parameters of Jersey cows grazing ryegrass pasture
+The effect of supplementing Aspergillus oryzae fermentation product on milk production, rumen environment, and fibre degradability in Jersey cows grazing ryegrass pasture

 bottom of page